stas-antokhi/graphql-app-generator/README.md

 ## Todo
-1. Add a playground environment to test your queries
+1. (Nice to have) Add a playground environment to test your queries
+2. Change name to GraphQL app manager
+3. Fix: verify schema button that has to be clicked twice
+4. Add language service for graphql (https://graphiql-test.netlify.app/typedoc/modules/graphql_language_service.html)